LiDAR Tree Canopy

 This is a regular topic on Twitter and many Facebook groups.
 We will update this blog post as regulations change.

-There are many places to fly your drone if you live outside urban areas.
+If you live outside urban areas, there are many places to fly your drone.
 This is generally called Class G airspace and is unrestricted, mainly up to 400ft.

 As of January 1st, 2024, legacy drones (non-C-classed drones) such as the Phantom 4 and Mavic 2 Pro are prohibited except in Open Category A3 or a specific category with Operational Authorisation or SORA.
 They are required to be flown 150m from built-up areas.